For current 4-H participants in grades 7-12 or CEGEP

 Learn more about the 4-H Canada Science Fair on the 4-H Canada website.

 Do you know good livestock when you see it?
-Compete as part of a team of 4-H Ontario Members who get to judge at the Canadian Western Agribition.
+Compete as part of a team of 4-H Ontario participants who get to judge at the Canadian Western Agribition.

 Show off your judging skills!
 The Agribition Judging Seminar combines individual and team competition where you’ll go up against others by judging 10 livestock classes and present your reasoning.